ajbarrows/abcd-overview/fMRI/README.md

 * Emotional N-Back Task (nBack) (Cohen et al., 2016b)

+## Data Availability

+Access to ABCD Data is managed by the [NIMH Data Archive (NDA)](https://nda.nih.gov/abcd/).

+### Fast-track Imaging Data
+Along with basic participant demographics, imaging data including structural MRI, diffusion MRI, resting state fMRI, and task fMRI is released monthly in the form of raw DICOM files.

+### Minimally-processed Imaging Data
+Raw imaging DICOM files are processed according to the steps described in Hagler et al. [2019](https://doi.org/10.1016/j.neuroimage.2019.116091).
+Functional preprocessing is described below.

+### Tabular fMRI Data
+Functional time-series images are pre-processed, sampled to the cortical surface, parcellated into regions of interest (ROI), and reported as estimates of activation strength using GLM Beta coefficients and standard errors.
+In most cases, these values are presented as fMRI subtraction-logic contrasts.

 ## fMRI processing (taken from Hagler et al. [2019](https://doi.org/10.1016/j.neuroimage.2019.116091))

 ### Preprocessing